THE STORY OF A LIFE SPENT IN THE SERVICE OF HUMANITY

 AN INQUISITIVE MIND

-My academic pursuits led me to the discovery of The Club of Rome which was founded in 1968.
+His academic pursuits led me to the discovery of The Club of Rome which was founded in 1968.
 They subsequently published a controversial report in 1972 entitled “The Limitations of Growth”.

 This report contained computer simulations that suggested that economic growth could not continue indefinitely because of resource depletion.
 Even then this report correctly identified the dangers that threaten human existence on this planet.

-I came to realise that society is generally governed and ruled with deception, by fakes, liars, and cheats.
+He came to realise that society is generally governed and ruled with deception, by fakes, liars, and cheats.

 That people let themselves be deluded by false religions and ideologies, and the education system was seriously flawed.
 Even three decades ago,